In This Story:

 Benefits:

-Egg white helps in tightening pores, hair follicles that produce sebum and subsequently removing blackheads.
+Egg white helps in tightening pores and hair follicles that produce sebum, and subsequently in removing blackheads.
 Honey nourishes and hydrates skin.

 How To Use:

 Blackhead removal at home can be made easy with this one.
-Mix one egg white with 1tbsp of Honey.
-Apply the mixture on your face and let it dry.
+Mix one egg white with 1 tbsp of honey.
+Apply the mixture to your face and let it dry.
 Rinse with lukewarm water.

 Frequency Of Use: